 Cigar Life Guy: Anything else you’d like the cigar world to know?

-We help lounges sell the cigars, whiskey, and coffee.
-We will promote it on our own site.
-We will promote it nationally.
-We will promote with as many events as you’d like to help that lounge be successful.
-If you’re successful, we’re successful.
-We also support the communities that we serve.
 We try to tie to local events and charitable organizations in our marketplaces.
 We raise money for drug addiction, hospitals, veterans, and underprivileged kids getting into business.
 That’s the thing I’m most proud of.
 People tell me I’m crazy for getting into this business at my age, but my goal is to build a company that gives back.
-My goal is to be successful enough to devote resources to the people who need it the most.
+My goal is to be successful enough to devote resources to the people most need it.

 Follow Steve and Molon Labe Cigars on Instagram and check out the latest from Molon Labe Cigars here.